What is product positioning?

 For [group of users] that [need/want], [company/product] is a [category/solution] that uniquely solves this by [benefit].

 It would be helpful to use an example company to talk through this.
-Let’s use Fredwin Cycling.
+Let’s use Fredwin Cycling, a fictitious company that builds a cycling app.
 The target market is predominantly cycling enthusiasts who are interested in improving their fitness.
 Your market and customer research reveals that users are concerned about their health but are struggling to stick with an exercise program.
 Users want to stay motivated by connecting with like-minded friends.
 The product addresses this need by providing a social cycling community that promotes friendly competition and tracks workout performance.

 Here is a sample positioning statement for Fredwin Cycling: